nolan2600/Torn-scripts/README.md

 Setup-

-Install both scripts in Torn PDA → Settings → Scripts
+Install both scripts in Torn PDA → Main Settings → Advanced browser settings → Manage Scripts

 Browse the item market for items you trade regularly to seed your baseline data